^

 • Headaches and dizziness.

-To eliminate side symptoms, you must stop using the drug or reduce its dosage and seek medical help.
-In most cases, symptomatic therapy, gastric lavage, hemodialysis is performed.
+To eliminate side effects, it is necessary to stop using the drug or reduce its dosage and seek medical help.
+In most cases, symptomatic therapy, gastric lavage, and hemodialysis are performed.

 Overdose

-Non-compliance with the prescribed dosage by the doctor with the use of antibiotics, causes various pathological reactions.
-Overdose can manifest itself with such symptoms:
+Failure to comply with the doctor's prescribed dosage when using antibiotics causes various pathological reactions.
+Overdose may manifest itself in the following symptoms:

 • Temporary hearing loss.